nobleo/Blueprint_Lab_Software/README.md

 # Blueprint Lab Software
+The Blueprint lab Software reposiory contains the Software interfaces and tools for working with Blueprint Products.

+## NOTE
-The Blueprint lab software is a repository.
+The Blueprint Lab Software is now deprecated.
+Please use https://github.com/Reach-Robotics/reach_robotics_sdk

 ## Installation